frac-as/slate/source/index.md

 # Introduction

-The [Frac.as](https://frac.as/) Client API lets you sync your users' app settings across devices.
+The [Fracas](https://frac.as/) Client API lets you sync your users' app settings across devices.

 We have [Client Libraries]() available for download in Objective-C, Swift, Java and C#, which should be enough to get you up and running on most mobile platforms.
-We've also included inst' language bindings in Shell, Ruby, and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](http://github.com/tripit/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Common Parameters